betterscientificsoftware/bssw.io/CuratedContent/ResourceTemplate.Aggregate.SectionX.md

-# Resource Skeleton: Aggregate: Section X
+# Resource Template: Aggregate: Section X

-This is a skeleton file to use as a starting point for a new aggregate resource for the Better Scientific Software site.
+This is a template file to use as a starting point for a new aggregate resource for the Better Scientific Software site.
 The comments section of this file includes guidelines on naming conventions and metadata, as provided in the [BSSW Style Guide](../StyleGuide.md).

-This is a sample "section" file for an aggregate resource.
+This is a template "section" file for an aggregate resource.
 Provide introductory text for the topic in a separate "base" file and then information on various subtopics in separate "section" files.
 Use the following metadata to describe the aggregate resource components:

 "base" for aggregate resource:
 - Aggregate: Base: [NameOfAggregateResourceBaseFile].md